joezuntz/cosmosis-doc/reference/standard_library/consistency.rst

      - Please maintain attribution.

-"There are various ways of parameterizing cosmologies with different advantages in different contexts.
+There are various ways of parameterizing cosmologies with different advantages in different contexts.
 This module takes a set of cosmological parameters and tries to use them to deduce the remaining parameters.
 For example, if you specify ombh2 and h then it computes omega_b.
 It has a fairly full set of relations to do this.